Bhanupratap146/PYTHON_LAB/README.md

 # LAB4_PYTHON
 Pattern based Questions.
-1. Write a program to print the following pattern:- Pattern #1: Simple Number Triangle Pattern
+1. Write a program to print the following pattern:- Pattern #1: Simple Number Triangle Pattern;
- Pattern #2: Inverted Pyramid of Numbers
+ Pattern #2: Inverted Pyramid of Numbers;
- Pattern #3: Half Pyramid Pattern of Numbers
+ Pattern #3: Half Pyramid Pattern of Numbers;
- Pattern #4: Inverted Pyramid of Descending Numbers Pattern #5: Inverted Pyramid of the Same Digit Pattern #6: Reverse Pyramid of Numbers
+ Pattern #4: Inverted Pyramid of Descending Numbers;
+ Pattern #5: Inverted Pyramid of the Same Digit;
+ Pattern #6: Reverse Pyramid of Numbers;
- Pattern #7: Inverted Half Pyramid Number Pattern Pattern #8: Pyramid of Natural Numbers Less Than 10 Pattern #9: Reverse Pattern of Digits from 10
+ Pattern #7: Inverted Half Pyramid Number Pattern;
+ Pattern #8: Pyramid of Natural Numbers Less Than 10;
+ Pattern #9: Reverse Pattern of Digits from 10;
- Pattern #10: Unique Pyramid Pattern of Digits
+ Pattern #10: Unique Pyramid Pattern of Digits;
- Pattern #11: Connected Inverted Pyramid Pattern of Numbers Pattern #12: Even Number Pyramid Pattern
+ Pattern #11: Connected Inverted Pyramid Pattern of Numbers;
+ Pattern #12: Even Number Pyramid Pattern;
- Pattern #13: Pyramid of Horizontal Tables
+ Pattern #13: Pyramid of Horizontal Tables;
- Pattern #14: Pyramid Pattern of Alternate Numbers Pattern #15: Mirrored Pyramid (Right-angled Triangle) Pattern of Numbers Pattern #16: Equilateral Triangle with Stars (Asterisk Symbol) Pattern #17: Downward Triangle Pattern of Stars Pattern #18: Pyramid Pattern of Stars
+ Pattern #14: Pyramid Pattern of Alternate Numbers;
+ Pattern #15: Mirrored Pyramid (Right-angled Triangle) Pattern of Numbers;
+ Pattern #16: Equilateral Triangle with Stars (Asterisk Symbol);
+ Pattern #17: Downward Triangle Pattern of Stars;
+ Pattern #18: Pyramid Pattern of Stars;
 STRING:-
 2. Write a program to do the following
   A. To separate the following string into comma (,) separated values.
 X= “ India.is.my.country”